-Strike A Rock, the ground-breaking feature that follows the stories of a group of often forgotten women fighting for justice after the massacre at Marikana has won the Backsberg Audience Award for best local film at this years Encounters South African International Documentary Festival which ended on the 11th June .
+Strike A Rock, the ground-breaking feature that follows the stories of a group of often forgotten women fighting for justice after the massacre at Marikana has won the Backsberg Audience Award for best local film at the 2017 Encounters South African International Documentary Festival.

 The film is directed by young up-and-coming Johannesburg director Aliki Saragas.